How to Clean Discolored Vinyl Flooring & Remove Yellow Stains

 Dish soap is always the first thing you should have in mind when it comes to cleaning yellowed vinyl floors.
 It's widely available, easy to use, and isn't harmful to your health.

-This detergent typically has a neutral pH level, allowing it to remove discoloration and stubborn stains from your floors safely.
+This cleaning solution typically has a neutral pH level, allowing it to remove discoloration and stubborn stains from your floors safely.
 Even if it doesn't work, dish soap doesn't dull or damage the flooring.

 Also, because of this gentle action, it's a preferred cleaning method recommended by many manufacturers for their flooring products over more aggressive options, such as acidic and alkaline cleaners.